Sopamo/via/README.md

       # Shell Operators
       #
       # use yaml multiline strings and shell operators to run multiple
-      # commands after the other.
+      # commands one after the other.
       start: >
         docker-compose up -d &&
         echo "startup done" &&